Optimizing Latent Space Directions For GAN-based Local Image Editing: Conclusion

 \section{Conclusion}

-In this work, we have presented LELSD, our computationally friendly framework that uses the supervision from a pre-trained semantic segmentation network to maximize a novel objective function that encourages local editing and can be applied to any GAN architecture and dataset.
-Our experiments in different setting qualitatively show the advantage of our method, especially the extent of disentanglement between local attributes.
+In this work, we have presented LELSD, our computationally friendly framework that uses the supervision from a pre-trained semantic segmentation network to maximize a novel objective function that encourages local image edits and can be applied to any GAN architecture and dataset.
+Our experiments in different setting qualitatively show the advantage of our method, especially in the extent of disentanglement achieved between local attributes.